ecluse:ecluse-core

 data CacheEntry Source #

-A coherent cache entry: the parsed PackageInfo paired with the raw Value it was decoded from.
-A hit returns both, so a caller gets a typed view to decide over and the exact bytes that produced it: the packument serve path edits the raw Value in place and must keep its typed decision coherent with those bytes.
+A coherent cache entry: the parsed PackageInfo paired with the raw document (CachedDoc) it was decoded from.
+A hit returns both, so a caller gets a typed view to decide over and the exact bytes that produced it: the packument serve path rebuilds the served body from the raw document and must keep its typed decision coherent with those bytes.
+The store holds the raw document opaquely -- it never reads it, only weighs it (weighCachedDoc) and hands it back to the injected adapter capabilities.

 Constructors